 The Anti-biblical Doctrine of Original Sin

-Hence Joshua's famous challenge:Joshua 24:5 If it seems bad to you to serve ADONAI, then choose today whom you are going to serve!
-Will it be the gods your ancestors served beyond the River? or the gods of the Emori, in whose land you are living?
-As for me and my household, we will serve ADONAI!"Are you catching the theme here? "...As for me and my household, we shall serve HaShem."
+Hence Joshua's famous challenge:Yehoshua (Joshua) 24:15 And if it displeases you to serve HaShem, choose this day whom you will serve, whether the gods which your fathers served that were on the other side of the river, or the gods of the Amorites, in whose land you dwell, but as for me and my household, we shall serve HaShem."Are you catching the theme here? "...As for me and my household, we shall serve HaShem."

 Tradition and Free Will

 Tradition is essential!
-However if our traditions disconnect us from a living experience of Torah and/or from HaShem's living Presence (God forbid!) then we need to rethink those traditions and reconnect with the root of the Tree.
+At the same time, if our traditions straightjacket us and disconnect us from a living experience of Torah and/or from HaShem's living Presence today (G-d forbid!) then we need to rethink those traditions and reconnect with the root of the Tree.
 This, incidentally, is our with Der Alt Weg Chassidus.
-This is what so many of our rabbonim have done and taught.
-The Ba'al Shem Tov and later Rebbe Nachman realized that Torah study with active emuna was not enough.The Misnagdim (opponents of the Chassidim) say that the main thing is to study Torah.
+This is what so many of our rabbonim have done and taught in the past.
+The Ba'al Shem Tov and later Rebbe Nachman and other Chassidic masters realized that Torah study without active emunah was not enough.The Misnagdim (the opponents of Chassidus) say that the main thing is to study Torah.
 The Chassidim say the main thing is prayer.
 But I say: Pray and study and pray.
-Rebbe Nachman, Siach Sarfey Kodesh 1-87.At the same time,Don't follow excessive stringencies in your practice of the Torah.
-"God does not rule over His creatures with tyranny" (Avodah Zarah 3a) - "The Torah was not given to ministering angels" (Berachot 25b)...HaShem is not looking for slaves and "yes men."
+Rebbe Nachman, Siach Sarfey Kodesh 1-87.And,Don't follow excessive stringencies in your practice of the Torah.
+"G-d does not rule over His creatures with tyranny" (Avodah Zarah 3a) - "The Torah was not given to ministering angels" (Berachot 25b)...HaShem is not looking for slaves and "yes men."
 Free will is essential because without it HaShem receives no glory.
 By our will we bring glory to HaShem every time we choose the path of yetzer tov.

 There is no need to look for extra stringencies: this is foolish and confusing.
-The essence of serving God is simplicity and sincerity.
+The essence of serving G-d is simplicity and sincerity.
 Pray much, study much Torah and carry out many good deeds without seeking out or inventing unnecessary restrictions.
 Simply follow the path of our forefathers.
 "The Torah was not given to ministering angels."

-Levels of Emuna
+Three Levels of Emunah

 Boycott Jew Hatred!